 Slab Fence – dry stone walling method

 This slab fence is a fine example of the rarely seen walls of this type in West Yorkshire.
-It is made of bedded sandstone and is of similar material used for York stone slabs which mark Yorkshire’s pavements and mill floors.
+It is made of bedded sandstone and is of similar material used for York Stone slabs used in Yorkshire’s pavements and mill building floors.

 Slab Fence Dry Stone Wall at Shibden Park